chartie8/thomas_eakins/README.md

 #Sketches From Life

+.ve-media wc:Water_Nymph_%26_Bittern_Wallace_1930s.jpg left

+Rush's Water Nymph and Bittern was originally carved in 1825 for the Fairmount Waterworks.

-.ve-media wc:Eakins_G109_Nymph_With_Bittern.jpg left
+.ve-media wc:Eakins_G109_Nymph_With_Bittern.jpg right

 Curiously, Thomas Eakins produced many paintings and sketches of William Rush's *allegory of the Schuylkill River,* including the sculptor and his model, so it seems evident Rush and his work made a significant impact on Eakins.
-This sketch to the left shows a gesture drawing of the Nymph and Bittern sculpture from life.
+This sketch to the right shows a gesture drawing of the Nymph and Bittern sculpture from life.

-.ve-media wc:Water_Nymph_%26_Bittern_Wallace_1930s.jpg right

-Rush's Water Nymph and Bittern was originally carved in 1825 for the Fairmount Waterworks.